sys0527/finalyearproject/README.md

 To generate a web-based application to allow users to control the mouse by using finger-tracking technology

 ## Way to Use
-Open your editor and run this file
+Open your editor and run
 > app.py

-Then copy the local address and run it on your browser
+Then copy the local address that show at the terminal panel and run it on your browser

 ## Type of Action (Open the file to preview)
 **Move**